anthonynsimon/timeflake/README.md

 - **Flexible.** Out of the box encodings in 128-bit unsigned int, hex, URL-safe base62 and raw bytes.
 Fully compatible with uuid.UUID.

+## Why?
+This could be useful to you, if you're looking for a UUID with the following properties:
+- You want to have UUIDs in URLs that are not predictable (vs auto-increment integers).
+- They should be random, but roughly-ordered over time so that your MySQL/Postgres indices stay fast and efficient as the dataset grows.
+- And simple to use across multiple machines (no coordination or centralized system required).
+- It would be nice if they were compatible with standard 128-bit UUID representations (many libraries in Python handle uuid.UUID, but no third-party types).

+Some existing alternatives which I considered:
+- **UUIDv1** but the timestamp bytes are not sequential and gives away network information.
+- **UUIDv4** but they're mostly random, and can mess up the performance on clustered indices.
+- **ULID** but approach to incrementing the sequence during same millisecond makes it more predictable.
+- **KSUID** but it's 160-bit, so unfortunately not compatible with standard 128-bit UUIDs.

 ## Usage

 ```python